code-423n4/2024-10-coded-estate/README.md

 ---

-# Audit setup

-## 🐺 C4: Set up repos
-- [ ] Create a new private repo named `YYYY-MM-sponsorname` using this repo as a template.
-- [ ] Rename this repo to reflect audit date (if applicable)
-- [ ] Rename audit H1 below
-- [ ] Update pot sizes
-  - [ ] Remove the "Bot race findings opt out" section if there's no bot race.
-- [ ] Fill in start and end times in audit bullets below
-- [ ] Add link to submission form in audit details below
-- [ ] Add the information from the scoping form to the "Scoping Details" section at the bottom of this readme.
-- [ ] Add matching info to the Code4rena site
-- [ ] Add sponsor to this private repo with 'maintain' level access.
-- [ ] Send the sponsor contact the url for this repo to follow the instructions below and add contracts here.
-- [ ] Delete this checklist.

 # Repo setup

-## ⭐️ Sponsor: Add code to this repo
+## ⭐️ Sponsor: Repo checklist

-- [ ] Create a PR to this repo with the below changes:
 - [ ] Confirm that this repo is a self-contained repository with working commands that will build (at least) all in-scope contracts, and commands that will run tests producing gas reports for the relevant contracts.
-- [ ] Please have final versions of contracts and documentation added/updated in this repo **no less than 48 business hours prior to audit start time.**
 - [ ] Be prepared for a 🚨code freeze🚨 for the duration of the audit — important because it establishes a level playing field.
 We want to ensure everyone's looking at the same code, no matter when they look during the audit.
 (Note: this includes your own repo, since a PR can leak alpha to our wardens!)

-## ⭐️ Sponsor: Repo checklist

 - [ ] Modify the [Overview](#overview) section of this `README.md` file.
 Describe how your code is supposed to work with links to any relevent documentation and any other criteria/details that the auditors should keep in mind when reviewing.
 (Here are two well-constructed examples: [Ajna Protocol](https://github.com/code-423n4/2023-05-ajna) and [Maia DAO Ecosystem](https://github.com/code-423n4/2023-05-maia))
 - [ ] Review the Gas award pool amount, if applicable.
 This can be adjusted up or down, based on your preference - just flag it for Code4rena staff so we can update the pool totals across all comms channels.
 - [ ] Optional: pre-record a high-level overview of your protocol (not just specific smart contract functions).
 This saves wardens a lot of time wading through documentation.